AvseHorosho/PowerBI-WB-Analytics/README.md

 - Drillthrough analysis by SKU
 - Clean semantic model and DAX measures

+## Business value

+This Power BI report is designed to support analytical decision-making for Wildberries marketplace operations.

+The dashboard enables:

+- rapid assessment of overall business performance (revenue, profit, ROI)
+- identification of products and SKUs driving Month-over-Month growth or decline
+- detection of loss-making items and negative contribution to profit
+- analysis of logistics and fulfillment impact by warehouse
+- deep drillthrough from aggregated KPIs down to SKU-level details

+The report is intended for use by:
+- marketplace analysts
+- category managers
+- business owners and directors

+It helps answer practical business questions such as:
+- Which products caused the largest revenue drop in the selected month?
+- Where do logistics costs significantly reduce profitability?
+- Which SKUs require immediate pricing or assortment decisions?

 ## Screenshots

 See key report pages here: [docs/screenshots](docs/screenshots)